• Home

 Things to do in Quebec City nice view of Frontenac

-The battle for New France
+The Battle for New France

-It was a fateful 15 minutes.
-If the Marquis de Montcalm had waited General James Wolfe out instead of allowing his troops to leave the fortified walls of Quebec to engage in battle, and Wolfe hadn’t decided to lead his troops on a risky nighttime attack up the steep hill that led to the Plains of Abraham, Canadian history might have had a different story.
+If he hadn’t allowed his troops to leave the fortified walls of Quebec City to fight the British, and if Wolfe hadn’t led his troops on a risky nighttime attack up the steep hill that led to the Plains of Abraham, Canadian history might have had a different story.

 Things to do in Quebec City Canada